Co-op Closing Costs in Brooklyn

 • NYS transfer tax: 0.4% of sale price for transactions under $3M; 0.65% for transactions $3M and up

-• NYS capital gains tax withholding: 8.97% of taxable gain on sale (only applicable to non New York residents)
+• NYS capital gains tax withholding: 8.97% of taxable gain on sale, only applicable to non-New York residents

-• Federal withholding tax (FIRPTA): 10% to 15% of sale price if seller is a non U.S. resident
+• Federal withholding tax, FIRPTA: 10% to 15% of sale price if seller is a non-U.S. resident

-A flip tax is a fee charged by some co-ops at the time of sale to support the building’s reserves.
-Despite the name, it is not a city tax.
-The formula differs by building and it may be paid by the seller or negotiated depending on the deal.
+What is a flip tax?
+A flip tax is a fee charged by some co-ops at the time of sale to support the building's reserve fund.
+Despite the name, it is not a government tax.
+The formula varies by building and is typically paid by the seller, though it can be negotiated depending on the deal.
+Before making an offer on a co-op, find out whether the building has a flip tax and what the formula is.

-Maintenance is usually paid monthly in advance.
+What is a maintenance adjustment?
+Maintenance is typically paid monthly in advance.
 At closing, the buyer reimburses the seller for the portion of the month after the closing date.

+Why are there UCC filings for co-ops?
 Co-op ownership is represented by shares and a proprietary lease rather than a deed.
-When there is financing, lenders commonly use UCC filings to secure their interest.
+When there is financing, lenders use UCC filings to secure their interest in those shares.

-The categories are common, but required fees and amounts vary by building, managing agent, and lender.
+Do these costs apply to every co-op?
+The categories are common but the amounts vary by building, managing agent, and lender.
 Your attorney will confirm what applies to your specific transaction.

 Sample Co-op Closing Cost Breakdown

-Assumes $1,750,000 purchase price, 2% flip tax, 5% broker commission, and $3,500 attorney fees
+Assumes $1,750,000 purchase price, 2% flip tax, 5% broker commission, and $3,500 attorney fees.

 Estimated Buyer Closing Costs